AdvancED Leadership Team

 Annette Bohling, J.D.

-Annette Bohling, J.D.Chief Operations Officer
+Annette Bohling, J.D.Chief of Global Operations

 Dr. Bohling joined AdvancED in 2006 and serves as the Chief Operations Officer to lead the organization’s Accreditation Division, which manages and oversees the accreditation functions, policies, and procedures for accredited institutions and school systems in the AdvancED network around the world.
 Bohling’s professional career spans 37 years, including the fields of education and law.
 Her experience includes teacher, administrator, deputy state superintendent, interpreter/translator, and attorney.
 She was the chief architect in the design of Wyoming’s assessment and accountability system under No Child Left Behind.